What’s The Deal with Alcohol Detox?

 How Does Alcohol Detox Help A Person?

 Detox has become a shortened version of the word “detoxification.”
-Literally, detoxification means removing toxins.
-It involves tapering a person off alcohol over a period of time.
+Detox means removing toxins.
+It involves tapering a person off alcohol over some time.
 As mentioned above, alcohol withdrawal symptoms can feel incredibly painful.
 In some cases, they even prove fatal.